Winter Sale : £25,000 Discount on Buy-to-Let Properties | Valid Until 31st January 2025

 Nottingham takes its HMO licensing requirements a step further than some other cities, especially with its selective licensing scheme.
 In some areas, this scheme requires landlords to apply for a licence for any rental property—not just HMOs.

 For properties rented as HMOs, landlords must follow the additional licensing scheme, which requires obtaining an HMO license.
+Selective licence fees are imposed by the council to regulate rental properties and maintain housing quality in designated areas.
 If you need further information on the new scheme and its application process, it’s essential to check with the local council to ensure compliance.

 This is where things can get a bit tricky.
 Before you even think about buying a property to turn into an HMO, it’s important to check if the property falls under this scheme.
 This ensures you’re following all the correct steps from day one.